 A quick walkthrough on what-you-need-to-remember on previous course (CSC10012 - Fundamentals of Programming).

-and any IDEs/editors that you feel comfortable with.
+In this course: g++ and any IDEs/editors that you feel comfortable with.

 If you accidentally used Visual Studio in previous courses, you might notice some differences in how the code behaves in this course.